ARMcK-hub/template-dotnet/README.md

 It's as simple as making a new repository from this one and then follow the steps in the [Quick Start](#quick-start) section!

+##### Templating a .NET project
+- Templating a project is as simple as using the .NET framework and running `dotnet new <project_template>`.
+  - A list of templates can be viewed using `dotnet new --list`.